No City Can Feed Its Own People

-Cities are fake, an illusion, abnormal, phony, and artificial.
-Although they are centers of lots of population and activity, they can only exist at the expense of resources from elsewhere.
+You might say that cities are artificial.
+No city can feed its own people.
+Although they are centers of lots of population and activity, a city can only exist at the expense of resources from elsewhere.
 Cities cannot make it on their own.
+Not even a chance.

 Not only do supplies need to come in, but trash and sewer needs to be brought out.
 These systems also have dependencies like trucking, electricity, and social order.

 Citywide Lack of Food, Water, Gas, and Supplies Will Quickly Result in Social Chaos

 This is all invisible to the city dweller, and is entirely taken for granted that the systems will not be disrupted.

 Following a major collapse, some of the biggest and immediate dangers will be social chaos brought on by shortages or lack of food, water, gas, supplies.
 The water demands for a city are enormous.
 When the water stops, it will become even more desperate than when the food runs out.

 Imagine the modern buildings and apartment dwellings within the cities.
 Nearly all of them require an operating HVAC system (Heating, Ventilation, and Air Conditioning).
 Without it, temperatures will SOAR beyond bearable conditions in the summer and will PLUMMET in the winter.
 This will make it nearly impossible to live in them without electricity.
 Imagine all those people?

 In a major disaster, this could all come about within days.
 Less than a week.
 Those who had failed to get out while they had a chance, will be doomed to very dangerous and difficult times indeed with their very survival at stake.
 There is even the risk that a city may become quarantined with all major routes in and out blocked.

 Be aware that cities are death traps following major disaster.